Latin Tournament

 Lexi Harrell

-Results of the 2025 CAV Latin Tournament
+Results of the 2026 CAV Latin Tournament

 SCHOOL AWARDS

-Alpha Division: Rockbridge County High School (Patrick Bradley)
+Alpha Division: Yorktown High School (Ian Hochberg)

 Beta Division: Flint Hill School (Ken Andino, Theri Andino, Jason Bowler, Brad Savage)